a-rahimi/procams/procams/index.md

 appears to be projecting darkness instead of lightness.
 More on that later.

-### The Competition from phones and tablets is stiff
+### The competition from phones and tablets is stiff

 The main competitor for a PROCAM is often a phone, a tablet, or a computer with a large external monitor.
 I believe that if these devices mostly solve a